johnpuddephatt/zerowaste/src/pages/leeds-by-example-info-for-campaign-supporters.md

 We are supporting Leeds City Council to get the word out to local communities through a 6-month social media campaign run on our @Zero Waste Leeds channels.

-We would love local businesses and residents to help us amplify our message and let more people know about the bins and the importance of recycling on the go.
+We would love local businesses and residents to help us to spread the word and let more people know about the bins and the importance of recycling on the go.

 * Please let your customers know about the bins and why using them is better for the environment - as plastic bottles, drinks cans and coffee cups disposed of in the bins will be sent for recycling.
 * Encourage them to use reusable cups and bottles.
 Let them know if you offer any discounts for doing so and also if you are signed up to [Refill](https://www.refill.org.uk/) (to make it easy for people to fill up their water bottle).
 And please let us know too so we can promote what you’re doing.